signavio/tech-blog/_posts/2017-02-01-creating-a-docker-compose-helper.md

 As more services are added to the system this command would grow and it would be very hard for a developer to keep track of what services needed to be started in which setting.

-That's when I had the idea of creating a small tool to remove a lot of complexity.
+That’s when I had the idea of creating a small tool to remove a lot of complexity.

 `cool-docker-tool -p service-2 up --build` would have the same effect as the chain of docker-compose commands.

 The idea was that if nothing is given except for the `docker-compose` command, all services should be started from their docker image.
 For every service specified in the `-p` option the `proxy` configuration should be used.

-This worked really good for a few weeks.
+This worked really well for a few weeks.
 Then we learned about `docker-compose.override.yml`.
 In this file you can easily overwrite service configurations from the `docker-compose.yml`.